tarakc02/rmapzen/README.md

 `rmapzen` is a client for the Mapzen API.
 For an introduction, detailed examples, and installation instructions, see: <https://tarakc02.github.io/rmapzen/>.

 For more information about the Mapzen API, see <https://mapzen.com/documentation/>.
-So far, all of the services in [Mapzen search](https://mapzen.com/documentation/search/) have been implemented, as has the [isochrone service](https://mapzen.com/documentation/mobility/isochrone/api-reference/).